 Many children need fostering in Cardiff and across Wales.
 We offer training, 24/7 support, peer support and professional development.
-We welcome applicants who are new to fostering, or who have experience and want to transfer.
+We welcome applicants new to fostering or you can transfer to us as an experienced foster carer.

 If you’re considering becoming a foster parent, choose a fostering agency with local teams who will be with you every step.